3.2+39.4

 model = item.getModel()

-return model.getName()
+return model.getId()

 resolvers.addItemNameResolver2("myGefItemNames", getItemName,